agentrickard/domain/README.txt

 are sent to 'all affiliates.'
 Simply select the domain that you wish to use as the primary domain for URL rewrites.

+NOTE: This option only fires if you enable SEO rewrites or use the provided Domain Source module.

 By default this value is your primary domain.

 ----